About your vaccination appointment

 - If you are a carer, guardian or family member booking for someone else, you can download a consent form for COVID-19 vaccination.

-- If you are attending for a booster vaccination, remember to bring proof of your first two vaccinations so that the date can be verified.
+- If you are attending for a booster vaccination, remember to bring proof of your other vaccinations so that the date can be verified.

 Read the Australian Government fact sheet on how to prepare for your COVID-19 vaccination.